Kyla's Diary - Chapter 1: The Incident

 The Regulation Bureau approached from one side, trying to protect the entrance to the communication room.

-From the other side, a counterprotest advanced, voices rising in support of the mission.
 “We go forward.
 It is our destiny!”

 The Data Integrity officers were stationed between the two groups.